rapid7/metasploit-framework/How-to-add-and-update-gems-in-metasploit-framework.md

 Sometimes you might want to pull in a new Ruby library or update an existing one to get more functionality.
 Metasploit leverages [Ruby gems](https://rubygems.org/) to make dependencies easy.
-However, there are several ways you might want to use a gem.
+This document goes over the things you need to know when updating or adding gems to Metasploit.

 ##### The Gemfile